platformsh/platformsh-docs/sites/platform/src/create-apps/app-reference.md

 {{< /snippet >}}
 ```

+The `SERVICE_NAME` is the name of the service as defined in [its configuration](/add-services/_index.md).
-The `SERVICE_NAME` is used as the relationship name, and associated with a null value.
+It is used as the relationship name, and associated with a null value.
 This instructs {{% vendor/name %}} to use the service container's default endpoint to connect your app to the service.

 For example, if you define the following configuration: